McKelvey-Jack/Moving-Median/README.md

-# Moving-Median
+## Moving-Median
-Kata

-## This is a soultion to the Moving Median Kata.
+# This is a soultion to the Moving Median Kata.